-- 1. The COVID-19 pandemic has severely limited access to legal services.
-Service provider had success providing ZOOM webinars on topics such as "Know Your Tenant Rights". - 2.
-Contracted service provider has continued to redesign the approach to reach low-income older adults.
-Additional staffing has allowed for this process to occur. - 3.
-COVID-19 has limited the ability to provide community education meetings and legal clinics.
-As more people become vaccinated and Sonoma County moves to "less to no-restrictions" in FY2021-2022, outreach will resume. - 4.
+- 1. Focus on redesigning the approach to reach low-income older adults.
+Additional staffing has allowed for this process to occur. - Community education meetings and legal clinics each quarter to discuss a variety of elder law issues, assist with legal issues, and offer information of Older Americans Act services offered. - 3.
 Partnership with the Sonoma County Human Services Department and the Sonoma County Family Justice Center has resulted in conducting coordinated outreach to create awareness of elder abuse prevention and identity theft issues. - 16.
 What other organizations or groups does your legal service provider coordinate services with?
 Discuss: